itsjan/devops-with-docker/part2/SOLUTIONS.md

-# DevOps with Docker - Exercices PART 2
+# DevOps with Docker - Exercises PART 2

 ## Migrating to Docker Compose